rexheng/rexheng/README.md

 # Rex Heng

-LSE PPE · London · building things at the intersection of policy, data, and AI
+LSE PPE | UC Berkeley · Building things at the intersection of policy, data, and AI

 ---